Updated: 19th December, 2024

 In each section, detailed steps, potential causes, model-specific information, and preventive measures are included to guide readers more effectively.
 Safety and the need for professional intervention are also emphasised, particularly for complex issues indicated by specific error codes.

-At iHeat, the new boiler cost includes not only the price of the boiler but also professional installation by one of our expert engineers.
-The cost of a new boiler generally ranges from £1,845 to £3,500, depending on the model, brand, and output.
-Choosing a new boiler not only ensures that your system runs efficiently, but it also helps to maintain proper pressure levels, preventing common issues like high pressure.
+At iHeat, the new boiler cost includes both the price of the boiler and professional installation by one of our expert engineers.
+New boiler costs typically range from £1,845 to £3,500, depending on factors like the model, brand, and output.
+Upgrading to a new boiler ensures that your heating system operates efficiently, maintaining stable pressure levels and reducing the risk of future high-pressure issues.

 Installation Type | Price (inc VAT) | |